kunman93/angular-sandbox/README.md

 }
 ```

-A component e.g. `NewAccountComponent` using the service needs to declare a
+A component e.g. `NewAccountComponent` using the service, needs to declare a
 provider for the service - in this case, `LoggingService`.
 The service then
 gets injected via constructor injection.
+Note, that there is a DI hierarchy.
+For example, if there exists two components `AccountComponent` and
+`NewAccountComponent` where the providers are declared to use a certain
+service, then different instances of the same service will be injected for both
+components.
+To use the same instance of the service for all components, declare
+the providers array in the parent component e.g. `AppComponent` and remove the service from the providers array of each child component, in this case from `NewAccountComponent` and `AccountComponent`.

 ```typescript
 import { Component, EventEmitter, Output } from '@angular/core';